2023 Best Value Electrical Engineering Master's Degree Schools in the Southwest Region

 Read full report on Electrical Engineering at Texas A&M University - College Station

-Read full report on Electrical Engineering at The University of Texas at Tyler
+Full Electrical Engineering at The University of Texas at Tyler Report

 Out-of-state tuition fees for graduate students at UNT are $15,600 per year.

-The University of Texas Rio Grande Valley landed the #10 spot in the 2023 rankings for the best value master’s degree electrical engineering programs.
+With a ranking of #10, The University of Texas Rio Grande Valley did quite well on this year’s best value schools for electrical engineering students working on their master’s degree.
 Located in the city of Edinburg, UT Rio Grande Valley is a public college with a very large student population.

-In addition to its great value ranking, UT Rio Grande Valley is in the top 20% of all schools on our Best Electrical Engineering Master’s Degree Schools in the Southwest Region list.
+On top of its placing in our value ranking, UT Rio Grande Valley also did well on our Best Electrical Engineering Master’s Degree Schools in the Southwest Region list.
+It’s in the top 20% of all schools reviewed in this analysis.

-Explore the best electrical engineering colleges for a specific state in the Southwest region.
+Explore the best electrical engineering schools for a specific state in the Southwest region.

 State | Degrees Awarded |